DMarby/duo-openvpn-standalone/README.md

 This plugin provides the ability to authenticate openvpn users via username/password + duo, without any other external dependencies.

 ## Installation
 Compile the plugin by running `make`.
+You'll need to have [dep](https://github.com/golang/dep) installed.
 Add the plugin to your openvpn server configuration:
 ```
 plugin /path/to/duo-openvpn-standalone.so